samipiercy/MDEF/docs/term2/14-MakingSense.md

 Overall, there have been civilizations before us and there will be others after us.
 Nature is constant and offers many solutions to us as the ultimate teacher of care, diversity, and empathy.
 Design in an evolving world means embracing the complexity of the issues we face, encouraging grace and safety nets as we move forward with flexibility.
 Creating with others and striving for symbiotic relationships with nature and listening to local communities.
 Using the internet to foster creativity rather than isolation and division.
 With small flexible steps, we can face life and its challenges.

 Reference:

-Bateson, Gregory.
+⋅⋅⋅Bateson, Gregory.
 Steps to an Ecology of Mind.
-Chicago, University Of Chicago Press, 2000.
+Chicago, University Of Chicago Press, 2000.⋅⋅⋅ ⋅⋅⋅Haraway, Donna.
-Haraway, Donna.
 Staying with the Trouble: Making Kin in the Chthulucene.
-Durham (N.C.) ; London, Duke University Press, 2016.
+Durham (N.C.) ; London, Duke University Press, 2016.⋅⋅⋅
-Moore, Jason W, and Raj Patel.
+⋅⋅⋅Moore, Jason W, and Raj Patel.
 HISTORY of the WORLD in SEVEN CHEAP THINGS : A Guide to Capitalism, Nature, and the Future Of...
 The Planet.
-S.L., Verso Books, 2018.
+S.L., Verso Books, 2018.⋅⋅⋅
-Slavin, Kevin.
+⋅⋅⋅Slavin, Kevin.
 “Design as Participation.”
 Journal of Design and Science, 24 Feb.
-2016, https://doi.org/10.21428/a39a747c.
+2016, https://doi.org/10.21428/a39a747c.⋅⋅⋅